42tg/42tg/README.md

-I am a software developer from Hannover, Germany who is highly interested in current web development trends.
-As someone who is constantly seeking to improve my skills and knowledge, I am always exploring new technologies and techniques that can help me to create innovative software solutions.
+I am a software developer from Hannover, Germany, with a strong interest in current web development trends.
+I am always seeking to improve my skills and explore new technologies to create innovative software solutions.

-I enjoy working with JavaScript on a variety of different projects, and I find it to be a very versatile and powerful language.
-I am always looking for new ways to utilize it to its full potential, and I am particularly interested in using it to build microfrontend applications.
+I primarily work with Typescript across various projects, and I fnd it to be a versatile and powerful language.
+I’m particularly focused on using it to build microfrontend applications, constantly looking for ways to maximize its potential in scalable web development.

-In addition to my work with JavaScript, I have also developed a strong interest in the programming language Rust.
-Although I have not yet had the opportunity to work with Rust in a professional setting, I have spent a significant amount of time learning about the language and exploring its capabilities.
+In addition to Typescript, I regularly work with Go in my professional projects.
+Go has become a go-to language for me because it gets the job done effciently and is straightforward to work with.
+I enjoy how its simplicity helps me stay productive while tackling a wide range of tasks.
+Privately, I also enjoy experimenting with Rust, although I haven’t used it in a professional setting yet.
+I am fascinated by its performance and safety features and often explore its applications in side projects.

-In addition I am also an avid dev ops enthusiast.
-I believe that automation is key to streamlining the software development process, and I enjoy finding new ways to incorporate it into my work.
-Whether it's setting up continuous integration pipelines, automating deployment processes, or implementing monitoring and logging systems, I am always looking for ways to make the software development cycle more efficient and effective.
+I am also a DevOps enthusiast, with a strong belief in the power of automation to streamline the software development process.
+Whether it's setting up continuous integration pipelines, automating deployments, or implementing monitoring and logging systems, I’m always looking for ways to make the development cycle more effcient and reliable.

+Recently, I’ve become deeply engaged in improving the developer experience within my organization.
+Acting as a bridge between development and operations, I’ve focused on implementing tools and practices that make the development process smoother and more productive.
+I’m particularly interested in enhancing the workfows that help developers do their best work by removing friction, providing clear paths, and enabling faster feedback loops.
+This role has sharpened my ability to collaborate across teams and create environments that allow developers to thrive.
-One of the things that I love most about my work as a software developer is the opportunity to solve complex problems.
-I enjoy the challenge of understanding the underlying issues that are causing problems in a system, and coming up with creative solutions to address them.
-Whether it's working on my own codebase or diving into the overall structure of a software company to get a better understanding of the big picture, I am always looking for ways to improve and optimize the systems I work on.
+What excites me most about software development is solving complex problems.
+I thrive on understanding the underlying issues in a system and crafting creative solutions to address them.
+Whether it's improving my own codebase or diving into the architecture of a broader software system, I’m always looking for ways to optimize and enhance performance.

-As a self-taught autodidact, I am also constantly investing in my own learning and development.
-I believe that it is important to stay up-to-date with the latest technologies and best practices in the field, and I am always looking for ways to expand my knowledge and skills.
-Whether it's through reading technical books, participating in online courses, or attending industry conferences and events, I am committed to staying on the cutting edge of software development.
+As a self-taught developer, I am constantly investing in my personal learning and growth.
+I make it a priority to stay updated with the latest technologies and industry practices through reading, online courses, and attending conferences.

-On the other hand, I also value collaboration and teamwork.
-I believe that it is important to have a strong team culture and to work well with others in order to achieve success.
-Whether it's working with clients to understand their needs and requirements, or collaborating with colleagues to find the best solutions to problems, I believe that effective communication and a positive team atmosphere are key to achieving great results.
+While I’m passionate about individual development, I also value collaboration and teamwork.
+I believe in fostering a strong team culture and working closely with others to achieve the best results.
+Whether it’s collaborating with clients or colleagues, I know that communication and positive team dynamics are essential to delivering great results.

-Overall, I am a passionate software developer who is dedicated to delivering high-quality software solutions and improving my skills and knowledge in the field.
-I am excited to see what the future holds and to continue learning and growing as a developer.
+Overall, I am a passionate software developer dedicated to delivering high-quality solutions and continually growing in my feld.
+I look forward to embracing new challenges and expanding my expertise in the future.